jaxbihani/Java8/README.md

 # Java 8 Illustrations
-This repository provides examples of various design patterns of how to do it in Classic Java 7 and how Java 8 constructs simplify it
+This repository provides examples of various design patterns,  how to do them in Classic Java 7 style vs how Java 8 constructs simplify it